Andrew-Luo1/rscope/README.md

 ---
 ### Sharp bits

-Some background on how rscope works: between policy updates, `rscope` unrolls an episode and visualizes the trajectories on CPU.
+Some background on how rscope works: between policy updates, `rscope` unrolls multiple trajectories in parallel then visualizes them on CPU.
 While this is simpler to implement and less expensive than tracing *training* runs like in IsaacLab, this and other implementation details lead to some unexpected gotchas:
 - Typically, stochastic policies are used for evaluating training progress while determinsitic ones are deployed.
 While you can use rscope on stochastic policies to get a feel for the agent's training exploration, we recommend [deterministic evals](https://github.com/google/brax/blob/main/brax/training/agents/ppo/train.py#L232).
 - Renders incorrectly for domain-randomized training because the loaded assets are from the nominal model definition.
 - Plots only the first 14 keys in the metrics without filtering for shaping rewards.